CountCulture/rack-throttle/README.md

   maximum number of allowed HTTP requests per day (by default, 86,400 requests per 24 hours, which works out to an average of 1 request per second).
+* `Rack::Throttle::Monthly`: Throttles the application by defining a maximum number of allowed HTTP requests per day (by default, 100,000 requests per month

 You can fully customize the implementation details of any of these strategies by simply subclassing one of the aforementioned default implementations.